XRPLF/xrpl-dev-portal/content/references/rippled-api/transaction-formats/transaction-common-fields.md

 # Transaction Common Fields

-Every transaction has the same set of common fields, plus additional fields based on the [transaction type][].
+Every transaction has the same set of common fields, plus additional fields based on the [transaction type](transaction-types.html).
 Field names are case-sensitive.
 The common fields for all transactions are:

 | Field              | JSON Type        | [Internal Type][] | Description      |
 |:-------------------|:-----------------|:------------------|:-----------------|